karia19/APP-HSL/README.md

      NEXT_PUBLIC_HSL_API_KEY=<your HSL API key>
      ```
    - Replace `<your Mapbox access token>` with your own Mapbox access token.
 You can create a Mapbox account and obtain an access token [here](https://www.mapbox.com/).
-   - Replace `<your HSL API key>` with your own HSL API key.
-You can request an API key from the HSL Developer Portal.

 5. Start the development server:
    ```shell
    npm run dev